SoftwareTestingQALyit2018Test/2_Simple_Unit_Test_CLI_Java_Packages/README.md

-## JUnit Example with Package
+# JUnit Example with Package

-Initial steps;
+## Initial steps

-Make the project directory:
+Firstly we make the project directory:
 ```sh
 $ mkdir example2
 $ cd example2
 ```

-Create a `README.md` file for the project.
+And then create a `README.md` file for the project.

 ```sh
 $ vim README.md